EN 16616: 2015. Chemical-thermal textile disinfection. Test method and requirements (phase 2, step 2).

 In the test a washing machine with specific characteristics specified by the standard is used, which allows to specify all the washing characteristics.
 The supplier's instructions should be enough to allow the method described in the standard to be carried out completely (for example, dosing the disinfectant at any stage of the wash, such as rinsing or disinfection at 40°C).

 This standard applies to the areas and situations for which disinfection is indicated.
-Such indications occur during patient care, for example: a) in hospitals, community medical facilities and dental institutions; b) in schools, kindergartens and nursing homes; c) institutions in which patients are housed, who may suffer from communicable diseases; d) other applications where hygienic treatment of textile fabric, e.g., food processing, hotels or work clothes such as pharmaceutical industry workers, laboratories, food areas and similar institutions is required.
+Such indications occur during patient care, for example: a) in hospitals, community medical facilities and dental institutions; b) in schools, kinder gardens, and nursing homes; c) institutions in which patients are housed, who may suffer from communicable diseases; d) other applications where hygienic treatment of textile fabric, e.g., food processing, hotels or work clothes such as pharmaceutical industry workers, laboratories, food areas and similar institutions is required.

 This is a phase 2, step 2 assay, so the product under test must have passed the phase 2, stage 1 tests, in addition to this test, following EN 13727, EN 13624 and EN 14348 under the conditions of test: 1) the temperature recommended by the manufacturer; 2) the contact time recommended by the manufacturer; 3) dirty conditions and 4) the recommended reduction for instrument disinfection.
 For products used at >60°C, Standards EN 13624 and EN 14348 should be previously complied with, using Aspergillus brasiliensis and Mycobacterium avium, respectively.

 For processes with a temperature <60°C, the process of thermochemical disinfection of a textile fabric is considered effective when in three test series (within a given time, at a recommended dosage, and at a recommended temperature and liquid index), a log reduction of 7 for bacteria; of 6 for Candida albicans and Aspergillus brasiliensis, and a logarithmic reduction of 7 for mycobacteria (Mycobacterium avium and/or Mycobacterium terrae) is obtained.
 In addition, no microorganism should be detected in 100 ml of the wash / disinfectant liquid.
 As a minimum requirement, bactericidal and levuricidal activity should be assessed using the following test microorganisms: for the bactericidal activity Pseudomonas aeruginosa, Escherichia coli (K12), Staphylococcus aureus and Enterococcus hirae and for the levuricidal activity Candida albicans.
 If additional fungicidal activity is claimed, Aspergillus brasiliensis should also be used as a test microorganism.
-If further tuberculicidal activity is claimed, Mycobacterium terrae should be used as the test microorganism.
-If a mycobactericidal effect should be confirmed, it is also necessary to test with Mycobacterium terrae and Mycobacterium avium.
+If further tuberculocidal activity is claimed, Mycobacterium terrae should be used as the test microorganism.
+If a mycobactericidal effect is needed, it is necessary to test with Mycobacterium terrae and Mycobacterium avium.

 For processes with temperatures ≥ 60°C, it is considered effective when a logarithmic reduction of Enterococcus faecium superior to 7, is achieved in three test series (within a given time, at a recommended dose, at a process temperature ≥ 60°C and a defined liquid index) on the inside and outside of the carrier.
 In addition, no microorganism should be detected in 100 ml of the washing / disinfecting liquid.
-This includes fungicidal, mycobactericidal and tuberculicidal activities.
+This includes fungicidal, mycobactericidal and tuberculocidal activities.
 In addition to the mandatory test microorganisms, additional test microorganisms may be selected in accordance with the practical use considered for the product.

 The tests use cotton cloth carriers that are contaminated with a test suspension of microorganisms in defibrinated sheep blood.
 After drying the carriers, they are placed in cotton bags and then subjected to the disinfection process in the washing machine at temperatures of t < 60°C or t ≥ 60°C, as chosen by the manufacturer of the product under test.
 At the end of the disinfection stage, the bags with the carriers must be removed, in which after the corresponding neutralization of the disinfectant, the microorganisms present will be counted.